typsy-dev/documentation/ApiV2.md

 ```

 ### Response
 Example response where remove structures from a user request has been successful.
+The documentation on what do with the requestId is [here](#request-status)
 ```
 {
     "requestId": "3b332916-62d8-4a95-a6c7-f83217f3e2ed",